 Vostok Doesn’t Need to Spend Lots on Marketing

 Thanks to their long-standing history, combined with the high-quality, affordable mechanical watches they produce, they’ve developed somewhat of a cult-like following on the internet.

 I absolutely adore my Vostok Amphibia and have great respect for the Komandirskie.
 But there are some crazed enthusiasts on watch forums and the like, that will shame you for not owning a Vostok in your collection.

 Seriously.
 The Vostok fanbase is like a cult.

-Because of this, Vostok doesn’t have to spend lots on Marketing.
+Because of this, Vostok doesn’t have to spend a lot on marketing.
 Whether or not they should be spending more on marketing is a whole different discussion.
-In fact, in the past decade, they’ve been making a bit of a push to market themselves further in the west, although never very forcefully.
+In fact, in the past decade, they’ve been making a bit of a push to market themselves further in the west, although never very heavily.

 But, considering they’ve been manufacturing their watches since the end of WWII, I think it’s safe to say they’ve been doing just fine through organic sales.

 The lack of a need for traditional or digital marketing really helps down on their costs, and in turn, helps keep the price low.

 Some watch brands make boatloads of money by constantly pumping out new, creative designs and pushing their limits.
 You’ll never find a Baselworld where a new Rolex model doesn’t get announced.
 Not to say that Rolex can’t stand on their own two feet without pumping out new models, but new releases are what help keep the lights on.